About data classes in the Unified Data Classification method

 Classification rules

-A data classification rule is used by the data classification process to calculate the confidence score, which is a percentage that indicates the likelihood that the data class fits the data in an asset.
+A classification rule is used by the data classification process to calculate the confidence score, which is a percentage that indicates the likelihood that the data class fits the data in an asset.

 A data class can contain multiple classification rules.
 Each rule is verified against the data, and the data class is assigned as soon as one of the rules applies.